Vyral/charlie-epstein-blog/_posts/2017-12-06-the-first-steps-to-creating-paychecks-for-life.md

 Today I’m going to give you the secret to turning your 401(k) plan into a paycheck manufacturing company.
 First, let’s imagine you have the best 401(k) plan possible.
 You might have that plan already.

 **Creating this plan requires making all of your decisions in the best interests of your employees.** It also requires meeting on a quarterly basis with your advisor.
 You should have lots of investments that cost nothing.
 This sounds like the perfect retirement plan, but it’s not quite.
-Something is missing: Your employees’ contributions.
+Something is missing: your employees’ contributions.
 What can you do if they aren’t contributing enough to the plan to maximize its benefits and create those paychecks for life?

 {% include pullquote.html %}